letoram/durden/README.md

 Quick! meta1+enter - now you should get a terminal window.

-A big point with durden as a desktop environment is that absolutely no configuration file editing etc. should be needed, everything is accessible and remappable from the UI.
+A big point with durden as a desktop environment is that absolutely no configuration file editing should be needed to automate or tune basic features.
 Most configuration changes are done through the global menu (by default, meta1+g) and through the target menu (by default, meta1+t but requires a selected window).